1. CloverDX Designer tutorial

 creating graph 030

-Figure 12.
-Placing the writer component
+Figure 13.
+Placing the writer component to the right of the reader.

 Connecting components by an edge